 How Functional Medicine can help you

-At Advanced Functional Medicine, our functional medicine plans help patients address the underlying imbalances that give rise to hypothyroidism and Hashimoto’s disease.
+At Advanced Functional Medicine, our functional approach is to address the underlying imbalances that can contribute to hypothyroidism and Hashimoto’s disease.

 We will test your antibody, immune, gut and endocrine function to get a complete picture of your health.
 After these tests, we will formulate a comprehensive and customized treatment plan specifically tailored to you and your body’s needs.